Alex Cunningham: Parliamentary career

 Cunningham was elected as MP for Stockton North at the 2010 general election, despite his majority being halved compared to the previous election.
 His predecessor Frank Cook unsuccessfully stood as an independent candidate, losing his deposit.
 He backed David Miliband in the 2010 Labour leadership election.

 He was a member of the Work and Pensions Committee from 2010 to 2011, Education Committee from 2011 to 2015 and Environmental Audit Committee in 2019.
 Cunningham has sat on committees scrutinising the Armed Forces Act 2011 whilst it was a bill, as well as the Police, Crime, Sentencing and Courts Bill and Judicial Review and Courts Bill.

 Cunningham joined Ed Miliband's opposition front bench upon his appointment as Parliamentary Private Secretary to Sadiq Khan, the Shadow Justice Secretary.
 Cunningham was re-elected with an increased majority in 2015, and nominated Andy Burnham and Caroline Flint in the 2015 Labour leadership and Deputy Leadership elections.

 He was promoted to a shadow ministerial post following Jeremy Corbyn's election as Labour leader, becoming Shadow Minister for the Natural Environment in September 2015.
 Cunningham resigned from the front bench in June 2016, alongside a many of his colleagues, after losing confidence in Corbyn's leadership.
 He supported Owen Smith in the failed attempt to replace him in the 2016 Labour leadership election.

 He re-joined the opposition front bench in October 2016 as Shadow Minister for Pensions, and was an re-elected in 2017 with an increased vote share but a swing towards the Conservatives.
 Cunningham resigned as a shadow minister in December 2017 after voting against the Labour whip, supporting an amendment to the EU (Withdrawal) Bill proposing remaining in the customs union.
 In November 2018, he wrote an article alongside other North-East Labour MPs backing a second referendum on EU membership.
 He became a shadow minister once again in April 2019 as a Shadow Minister for Housing.

 Cunningham was re-elected at the 2019 general election with a significantly reduced majority.
 He endorsed Keir Starmer in the 2020 Labour leadership election, and nominated Ian Murray in the deputy leadership election.
 He was appointed Shadow Minister for Courts and Sentencing upon Starmer's election in April 2020.

-On 25 November 2021, Cunningham announced he would be standing down from Parliament at the next election.
+On 25 November 2021, Cunningham announced he would be standing down from Parliament at the 2024 election.

+On 22 November 2023, Cunningham accused Home Secretary James Cleverly of calling Stockton North a "shithole" in response to a question in the Commons; Cleverly denied the allegation, but apologised for using "unparliamentary language", which he claimed had been used to describe Cunningham himself.